By R.Davies, PhD・Bodyweight

 If you don’t see the email shortly, check your spam or promotions folder.

-After a good bout of resistance training, your body starts this process of making more muscle protein, which lasts for up to 48 hours — assuming you’re eating enough protein.
+After a heavy bout of resistance training, your body starts the process of making more muscle protein, which lasts for up to 48 hours (assuming you’re eating enough protein).
+The training provides the signal, and the dietary protein provides the material for you to build new muscle.

 All of this is happening at the cellular level, meaning you aren’t going to notice any growth after a single session.
 However, over time, and with repeated training, these small changes will accumulate into noticeable changes (in both strength and size).